janustack/normadex/web/docs/about.md

+## Guiding Principles

+- **Clarity over Brevity**: Prefer descriptive names over short, ambiguous ones.
+Abbreviations should be common and easily understood.
+- **Consistency is Key**: Adhere to the established conventions of a language, framework, or project.
+- **Context Matters**: The best naming choice often depends on the specific context of the code.

 ## How to Adopt STD Covenant

 Your codex should be easy to locate, whether as page on your community's website or a CODEX.md file in the root directory of your project's repository.